tomw1808/truffle_eth_class1/README.md

 * Web3
 * Listen and react to specific events
 * Write Test Cases
-* Deploy the DApp
+* Deploy the DApp using MetaMask or Truffle
-* Work with MIST
+* Work with Ganache, Go-Etheruem and other Blockchain Nodes
+* Understand where Private Keys are located at
 * Integrate Angular into Truffle

 ## Install Instructions